Ebola Virus Disease and Ebola Vaccines

 The version of the GSK Ebola vaccine in the Phase 2 trial is monovalent and offers protection from Ebola Zaire only.
 This vaccine uses an adenovirus to deliver key Ebola antigens to human cells.
 Adenoviruses can cause a variety of diseases, but attenuated adenoviruses are safe and have been studied as vaccine vectors.
 A related bivalent (Ebola Zaire and Ebola Sudan) chimpanzee adenovirus vaccine is being tested in a Phase 1 trial at the NIH Clinical Center.

-A vaccine candidate originating from Thomas Jefferson University's Vaccine Center is likely to begin clinical trials as early as mid-2015.
+A vaccine candidate originating from Thomas Jefferson University's Vaccine Center may advance to clinical trials in humans.
 This vaccine, developed by Jefferson's Matthias Schnell, delivers Ebola antigens with an inactivated rabies virus vector.
 Versions of the vaccine, which have also delivered both Ebola Zaire and Ebola Sudan antigens as well as Marburg virus antigens, have been tested in macaques.
-Funding from the National Institute of Allergy and Infectious Diseases and the Department of Defense is allowing production of a clinical lot of the vaccine for the coming Phase 1 trial.
+Funding from the National Institute of Allergy and Infectious Diseases and the Department of Defense allowed production of a clinical lot of the vaccine for a potential Phase 1 trial.

 Johnson & Johnson has a prime-boost Ebola vaccine in development.
 This two-phase strategy starts with direct exposure to DNA (the “prime”) followed by offering the same or similar antigen in a virus that does not replicate well in human tissue (“the boost”).
 This approach has been shown in a variety of settings to yield a robust immune response to the antigen of interest.
 The Phase 1 trial starts in January 2015 in the United States and Europe.
 The first dose of the vaccine uses a DNA vaccine that primes the immune system to make Ebola Zaire and Ebola Sudan surface proteins; the boost vaccine is based on a recombinant adenovirus vector that delivers an Ebola Zaire surface protein.